Head lice are small insects that live in human hair and feed on blood from the scalp. Their eggs are called nits.

 They are not a sign of dirty hair or poor hygiene.
 Close hair-to-hair contact is usually needed to pass lice on.
 Head lice cannot jump or fly but walk from one head to another.
 They soon die when away from hair and they do not live for long in clothes, bedding, etc. However, they can occasionally be passed by sharing items such as brushes, combs, hats or bedding.
 Most head lice infections are caught from family or close friends who are not aware that they have head lice.

-Head lice are more common in children with long hair and, partly for this reason, tend to be more common in girls.
+Head lice are more common in young children with long hair and, partly, for this reason, tend to be more common in girls.
 The more children there are in any one family, the more common head lice are.

 How do lice spread?
 Can head lice live in bedding?
 How do you know if your child has lice?
 Which head lice treatment is most effective?
 All your questions answered.